Ecology local planning requirements

 Biological records

-Sheffield Local Records Centre or other appropriate data providers (such as, Sheffield Bird Study Group, South Yorkshire Badger Group, South Yorkshire Bat Group) should be approached initially for species and habitat information to inform desk studies.
+Sheffield Biological Records Centre or other appropriate data providers (such as the Sheffield Bird Study Group, South Yorkshire Badger Group or South Yorkshire Bat Group) should be approached initially for species and habitat information to inform desk studies.

 It is a requirement of Natural England’s class licenses for protected species surveys that licensees submit records collected under the terms of those licenses to the Local Records Centre.